Teaching and Learning

 Our strands are:

-Science and Technology.
-This strand encompassed Science, Computing and Design Technology aspects of the National Curriculum.
-Where a topic fits these 3 subjects will be taught in a cross curricular way.
-Some lessons maybe taught discretely where needed.
-We have just started to use the Cocoon Computing Program and keeping children safe particularly to do with e-safety and online is at the heart of our teaching.
+Science and Computing.
+This strand encompasses the Science and Computing aspects of the National Curriculum.
+These subjects are taught discretely.
+We have just started to use the Teach Computing Program and keeping children safe particularly to do with e-safety and online is at the heart of our teaching.

 Capital and Culture.
-This strand includes the learning objectives from History, Geography, Music, Art and Spanish (for KS2 classes).
+This strand includes the learning objectives from History, Geography, Music, Art, Design Technology, and Spanish (for KS2 classes).
 The aim of this area is to learn about the wider world in creative and engaging ways.
 We have a dedicated room for Art lessons and Music lessons and try to have as many performances and art exhibitions to celebrate the children’s work.

 Health and Well-Being.
 The strand includes Physical Education, Philosophy for Children (P4C), PSHE and SRE learning.
 This strand is a crucial part of our children developing the skills they need to have to be valuable members of our local and the wider community.
 Children have two sessions of PE as week and the Year 3 class going swimming once a week for the whole year.
 The two PE lessons a week consist of an indoor lesson that focuses on gymnastics and dance and an outdoor session that focuses on outdoor games and other key skills.